Muskegon River water or watershed scenery in Michigan

 Best flows

 Use RiverReports and USGS 04121970 at Croton together.
-Stable releases are easiest for reading seams and soft edges; fast or changing dam-influenced water should move the plan toward boats, protected banks, or another day.
+Stable releases are easiest for reading seams and soft edges.
+Fast or changing dam-influenced water should move the plan toward boats, protected banks, or another day.

-When to skip
+When to leave

 Skip or narrow the plan when releases make wading unsafe, when temperature or handling stress is poor for trout, when salmon or steelhead crowds compress the access, or when launch and take-out logistics are not settled.